Microlocal Analysis of Quantum Fields on Curved Spacetimes: The Klein-Gordon equation

 The {\em Klein-Gordon equation}

 is the simplest relativistic field equation.
 Its quantization describes a {\em scalar bosonic field} of mass $m$.
 The {\em wave equation} ($m=0$) is a particular case of the Klein-Gordon equation.
 Note that since $-\Box+ m^{2}$ preserves real functions, the Klein-Gordon equation has real solutions, which are associated to {\em neutral fields}, corresponding to neutral particles, while the complex solutions are associated to {\em charged fields}, corresponding to charged particles.

-It will be more convenient later to consider complex solutions, but in this section we will, as is usual in the physics literature, consider mainly real solutions.
-The case of complex solutions will be briefly discussed in Subsect. \ref{sec1.5}.
+It will be more convenient later to consider complex solutions, but in this chapter we will, as is usual in the physics literature, consider mainly real solutions.
+The case of complex solutions will be briefly discussed in Section \ref{sec1.5}.

-We refer the reader to Sect. \ref{sec3} for a general discussion of the real vs complex formalism in a more abstract framework.
+We refer the reader to Chapter \ref{sec3} for a general discussion of the real vs complex formalism in a more abstract framework.

-We are interested in the space of its {\em smooth, space-compact, real} solutions denoted by ${\rm Sol}_{{\rm sc},\rr}(KG)$. $\Solr(KG)$ is invariant under the Poincar\'e group if we set \beq \alpha_{\Lambda}\phi(x)\defeq \phi(\Lambda^{-1}x), \ \Lambda\in P(1, d). \eeq
+We are interested in the space of its {\em smooth, space-compact, real} solutions denoted by $\Solr(KG)$. {${\rm Sol}_{{\rm sc}, \rr}(KG)$} $\Solr(KG)$ is invariant under the Poincar\'e group if we set \beq \alpha_{\Lambda}\phi(x)\defeq \phi(\Lambda^{-1}x), \quad \Lambda\in P(1, d). \eeq

-\subsubsection{The Cauchy problem}
+\subsection{The Cauchy problem}